Indigenous Scholars Awards and Supplements Pilot Initiative

 Applicants select “Indigenous Scholars Award and Supplement Pilot Initiative” in the drop-down menu in the “Supplements/Joint Initiatives” section of the application form, under the “social sciences and/or humanities” or “natural sciences and engineering” field of research.

 Applicants must also submit a personal statement.
-In their personal statement, applicants must describe how their proposed research project, career and/or education goals have been informed by their experience as a First Nations, Inuit and/or Métis person.
+In this statement, applicants must describe how their proposed research project, career and/or education goals have been informed by their experience as a First Nations, Inuit or Métis person.
 If appropriate, applicants can discuss their existing connection, or efforts to develop or re-establish a link, with their Indigenous community.

 Applicants will be asked to self-identify as Indigenous.
 They will also be asked to consent to SSHRC and NSERC using this information as part of their application to the Indigenous Scholars Awards and Supplements Pilot Initiative.
 SSHRC and NSERC will not share self-identification information with institutional selection committees.